midl-dev/polkadot-k8s/README.md

 # Polkadot-k8s

-[Polkadot](https://polkadot.network) is a proof-of-stake blokchain protocol that has yet to launch.
-At the moment, its wild cousin, [Kusama](https://kusama.network) is live.

-This project deploys a fully featured, best practices Kusama validator setup on Google Kubernetes Engine.
+This project deploys a fully featured, best practices [Polkadot](https://polkadot.network) or [Kusama](https://kusama.network) validator setup on Google Kubernetes Engine.

 Features:

+* compatible with Kusama and Polkadot
 * high availability and geographical distribution
-* download and import a snapshot for faster synchronization of the node
+* download and import a [pre-synced database](https://dotleap.com/how-to-import-a-pre-synced-kusama-database/) for faster synchronization of the node
 * node monitoring with [PANIC polkadot alerter](https://github.com/SimplyVC/panic_polkadot)
 * deploy everything in just one command - no prior knowledge of Kubernetes required